 For guidance on how to plan a balanced home practice, refer to this guide by Yoga Journal which explains how to safely sequence your yoga postures.

-Basically, all yoga postures can be categorised into five groups.
+Basically, all yoga postures can be categorized into five groups.

 Check out this article for more details on how to practice each posture within these five groups:

 Final relaxation is also called savasana in Sanskrit, meaning “corpse pose”.